Best 7 Kaspersky Alternatives For Endpoint Security (2026)

 Strengths

-• Centralized dashboard provides real-time visibility and simplified policy management
+Centralized dashboard with real-time visibility and policy management

 Cautions

-• According to some user reviews, mobile and non-Windows platforms receive less feature depth than Windows endpoints
+Mobile and non-Windows platforms receive less feature depth

-• Some users report that agent performance issues arise on certain system configurations
+Users report agent performance issues on certain configurations

 6.